 Obvious, this is easier than it sounds.
 What if you can’t take a week?
 What if you have kids?
 What if the room isn’t completely dark?
 The steps above are for an ideal scenario.
 You’ll have to mold it to your life.

 If you have kids like I do, take turns with your spouse, getting up with them and just do it for a few days each.
 If you can’t take a week, take a long weekend.
 The goal is to get as many days as you can – the closest to an ideal scenario, to see how much sleep your body really needs.

 The important thing is to leave all your electronics outside the room to make your sleep as natural as possible.
 This means leaving your phone out of the room and unplugging the alarm clock.
 There’s no reason to even look at the clock until you decide to get up.

 That’s all it takes to really get an idea of how much you need.
+The amount of sleep you need also depends based on your age.
+This article is gearing towards the average adult.
 If you’re having serious sleep issues, consider going to a sleep doctor.
 Sleep is one of the most important things you will ever do, so it’s worth it to make your sleep the best it can be.
 Now get out there and go to bed!